Variyun/ENGO551_Lab1/README.md

-# ENGO551_Lab1
+# BookExplorer

-Engineering 551 - Advanced Geospatial Topics Winter 2020
+Made for Engineering 551 - Advanced Geospatial Topics Winter 2020
 Lab 1 - Flask, SQL, ORMs, APIs

 ## What is this?